Procedural Guidelines for Responding to Allegations Implicating:

 A. Appeal of an CRCI Closing Document (Students)

-In matters where CRCI finds no violation of WSU’s Executive Policy #15, and the Reporting Party or Responding Party object to the findings or outcome reflected in the CRCI Closing Document, feel there is additional information that should be considered, or feel that student conduct charges are otherwise warranted in the matter, they have the opportunity to provide that information in writing to the Center for Community Standards within (10) calendar days of the notification from the Center for Community Standards.
+2. In matters where CRCI finds no violation of WSU’s Executive Policy #15, and the Reporting Party or Respondent(s) object to the findings or outcome reflected in the CRCI Closing Document, feel there is additional information that should be considered, or feel that student conduct charges are otherwise warranted in the matter, they have the opportunity to provide that information in writing to the Center for Community Standards within (10) calendar days of the notification from the Center for Community Standards.
 The Center for Community Standards will consider this information in determining whether or not to proceed with the conduct process.
-If the Reporting Party or Responding Party presents information to the Center for Community Standards that is not reflected in the CRCI Investigation Document, the Center for Community Standards may elect to refer the matter back to the CRCI to review for a potential revision to the CRCI Investigation Document prior to proceeding with the conduct process.
+If the Reporting Party or Respondent(s) presents information to the Center for Community Standards that is not reflected in the CRCI Investigation Document, the Center for Community Standards may elect to refer the matter back to the CRCI to review for a potential revision to the CRCI Investigation Document prior to proceeding with the conduct process.

 B. Appeal of an CRCI Closing Document (Employees and WSU Community Members)

-1. CRCI Appeals Committee

 i.
+CRCI Appeals Committee

+a.
 The WSU President’s standing CRCI Appeals Committee (the Committee) will consist of the Committee Chair (the Chair), two regular committee members (the Members), one of whom will be the Vice Chair, and at least two alternate committee members (Alternate Members).

-ii.
+b.
 Committee members will serve for a term of up to three years.
 Each committee member will receive appropriate training, as determined by the Director of CRCI, prior to serving on the committee and at least annually thereafter, related to, but not limited to, the following: